paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Context

 We have [limited test coverage][1] in our GraphQL portion of the codebase.
 The way it's [currently written][2] does have the benefit of being DRY, allthough it does come with a cost of being difficult to test.

+Here is a snippet of the abstract base class `Query`:

+> <img src="./figure-query-abstract-base-class.png" height="500" alt="Query Abstract Base Class Source Code">

 The current implementation also relies heavily on Generics for strong typing which can make the code difficult to read and maintain.

-> <img src="./figure-query-abstract-base-class.png" height="500" alt="Query Abstract Base Class Source Code">
+The design is very similar to the iOS implementation.
+Generics are used on iOS to conform to a `Codable` interface for JSON parsing.
+There is no `Codable` equivalent on Android.

 ## Decision